Ex-Trump aide Bannon tells protest-delayed debate populists ‘anti-fascist’

 “Does the kind of politics that Steve Bannon is speaking for and President Trump articulates … offer me anything?”
 Frum, who accused populists of cruelty, said to audience applause.
 “It offers you nothing.
 It does not care about you.
 It does not respect you.”

-Despite Frum’s effort, Bannon appeared to be more persuasive.
+Despite the skill of both debaters, neither proved more persuasive.
 At the start of the debate, 28 per cent of those in the audience indicated they were in favour of the idea that populism was the way of the future, while 72 per cent were opposed.

-However, more than half said they were open to changing their minds during the debate and many did.
-After the debate, 57 per cent were in favour, with 43 opposed.
+More than half said they were open to changing their minds during the debate.

+However, no one did and the final result was the same as at the start, although organizers initially recorded Bannon has having won easily.
+They blamed a “technical glitch.”

 Friday’s event — part of the decade-old Munk Debates — was announced just days after Bannon was dropped from the speakers list at this month’s New Yorker Festival after an intense backlash and threats of a boycott by other guests.
 Critics in Canada also opposed allowing him to air his views.

-Note: Note to readers: This is a corrected story.
-Debate organizers initially said Bannon won the debate, but later blamed a “technical glitch” for giving an incorrect result.